 B. Room-redemption volatility (max score: 2 points)

-We divided the minimum number of points needed to book a room by the maximum in order to get a sense of the magnitude of the difference that exists in award night pricing.
+We divided the maximum number of points needed to book a room by the minimum in order to get a sense of the magnitude of the difference that exists in award night pricing.

 C. Blackout dates (max score: 7 points)

 D. Percentage of hotels with award night availability (max score: 6 points)

 We determined whether award nights could be booked at each of the properties in a given program within a 50-mile radius of the city center in the 10 best places to visit in the U.S., according to tripadvisor.com, using four different sets of dates that include: high season weekend/weekdays and shoulder season weekend/weekdays.

 E. How far in advance can reservations be made? (max score: 4 points)